"Women belong in all places where decisions are being made. It shouldn't be that women are the exception."

 - SCU Alumni receive a 20% discount

-- Full payment is due at the time of registration and at least two weeks before the start of the program.
-Payment can be made via credit card (Amex, Visa, Mastercard) or via Company Check payable to the Silicon Valley Executive Center.
+- Payment can be made via credit card (Amex, Visa, Mastercard) or via Company Check payable to the Silicon Valley Executive Center.

 - The program does not include housing costs.
 Hotel accommodations are available near the SCU campus.